When to Apply Photometry-Based Inspection to Maximize ROI

 Absolute product quality has become a prerequisite to compete in a number of industries.
 Standard machine vision inspection systems are inadequate for detecting the subtle issues in high-end products that now dictate a manufacturer’s brand reputation.
 More sophisticated inspection technology is needed to replicate the acuity of the human user to see defects and anomalies.
-Advanced imaging solutions—such as scientific-grade CCD-based systems—offer the ability to inspect low-contrast regions in extreme detail for detection and classification of the subtlest variabilities noticeable to the human eye.
+Advanced imaging solutions—such as scientific-grade photometry-based systems—offer the ability to inspect low-contrast regions in extreme detail for detection and classification of the subtlest variabilities noticeable to the human eye.
 Although there is an investment to apply advanced systems like these, the ROI of photometry-based systems is justifiable in any operation where the risk of escaped defects and production inefficiency is a great-enough (and costly-enough) concern.

 Justifiable Criteria for Integration of a Photometry-based Inspection System: